AdrienBq/Turbulence/README.md

 In this README you can find the research project that I lead in Pr.
 Gentine's lab at Columbia University in the Earth and Evironmental department.

+This research project was done for my 5 months research internship during my 3rd year at Ecole Polytechnique.

 <br />
 <p align="center">
   <img src="1st_page.png"